hgcat-360/PotPlayer-Extension_yt-dlp/README.md

 ## Requirements
 This repository does not include the following softwares.
 Please prepare them separately.
+This script does not work with PotPlayer older than the version below.

 - [PotPlayer **250226 or later versions** on Windows](https://potplayer.tv/)